smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/05-Iterate-with-MLFlow/README.md

 - Get back to the `data-challenges/07-Data-Engineering/02-ML-Iteration/01-Kaggle-Taxi-Fare` notebook with complete feature engineering
 - Implement a custom transformer inside of `encoders.py` called `DistanceToCenter` which adds the `distance_to_center` feature
 - Adapt the `set_pipeline` method inside our main `Trainer` class so that it integrates this new block
-- Modify the parameters fed to our `Trainer` class in order to easily run 2 runs to compare the influence of the added feature
+- Modify the parameters fed to our `Trainer` class in order to easily execute 2 runs to compare the influence of the added feature
 - Launch 2 new runs and check the influence of the `distance_to_center` feature

 Once you've added the new feature, add as many features as you want and analyse the impact on the performances of the trained pipeline